danielarjordao/danielarjordao/README.md

 # Hi there, I'm Daniela Ramos Jordão 👋

-Aspiring programmer transitioning from accounting.
+Software developer student transitioning from accounting.
 Currently, I am a student at [42 Porto](https://www.42porto.com).
 I am passionate about learning and building innovative tech solutions.
 Here you will find some of the projects I am working on and contributing to.

 ## About Me